Since one of the most common questions we receive from clients here at IBUSA is…

 “Which is great!”

-But the only problem is that now, as it turns out, she will need her insurance to last beyond the 15 years that she originally purchased her coverage for, which means that she is now going to have to utilize the Guaranteed Renewable Option, year after year for at least five more years after her original policy has expired (due to her pre-existing medical condition).
+But the only problem is that now, as it turns out, she will need her insurance to last beyond the 15 years that she originally purchased her coverage for, which means that she is now going to have to utilize the Guaranteed Renewable Option year after year for at least five more years after her original policy has expired (due to her pre-existing medical condition).

 And…

-Which will be very unfortunate for her, because it will likely leave her with little or no options, due primarily to her previous stage 4 breast cancer diagnosis.
+Each year she chooses to renew, it will be more expensive.
+A rate that one day may become too costly to maintain.
+This will be very unfortunate for her because it will likely leave her with little or no options, due primarily to her previous stage 4 breast cancer diagnosis.

 “So, in this case, because the client felt they could rely on a guaranteed renewable option later in life, they are now going to be forced to rely on it due to an unfortunate medical diagnosis.”